ejparnell/pokemon-research-team/lessons/03_building_agents.md

 ## Understanding Agent Architecture

 Before we start coding, let's talk about what makes a good AI agent.
-I want to go back to the analogy of the orchestra here.
+I want to revisit the orchestra analogy here.
 Each agent is like a musician with their own instrument and sheet music.
-They need to know their part, how to play it well, and when to come in and out of the performance.
+They need to know their part, how to play it well, and when to enter and exit the performance.
 The conductor (in our case, the group chat manager) ensures everyone is in sync and working towards the same musical piece (the research goal).

-Each agent has a task that it is specialized for, and they need to communicate effectively with each other to achieve the overall objective.
-Just like in an orchestra, if one musician is out of sync, it can throw off the entire performance.
-The same goes for our agents, they need to work together harmoniously.
+Each agent has a task for which it is specialized, and they need to communicate effectively with one another to achieve the overall objective.
+Just as in an orchestra, if one musician is out of sync, it can disrupt the entire performance.
+The same applies to our agents; they need to work together harmoniously.

 ### Core Agent Components